Native American Cultural Studies

 Welcome to the Caltrans Native American Cultural Studies Branch webpage!

-The Native American Cultural Studies Branch and the District Native American Coordinators (DNACs) are the primary points of contact for all matters related to tribal cultural heritage considerations in transportation planning and project delivery.
-We welcome and encourage the establishment of regular communications and coordination with tribal government representatives who are responsible for the protection of tribal heritage to promote better planning and avoidance of important cultural sites.
+The Headquarters Native American Cultural Studies Branch is the primary point of contact for all matters related to tribal cultural heritage considerations in transportation planning and project delivery.
+We welcome and encourage the establishment of regular communications and coordination among Caltrans and tribal government representatives who are responsible for the protection of tribal heritage to promote better planning and avoidance of important cultural sites.
+Please contact us if you have any questions or if you would like to be connected with your local District Native American Coordinator (DNAC).

 There is a lot of evidence that Native American tribes could be better involved in planning transportation projects.
 The TRB National Cooperative Highway Research Program's NCHRP Web-Only Document 281: Integrating Tribal Expertise into Processes to Identify, Evaluate, and Record Cultural Resources (March 2020) explores how unique tribal perspectives and expertise could inform the tribal engagement and consultation process associated with the requirements and intent in the Section 106 process for successful project outcomes on surface transportation projects.